Jateq/dataset-matlab/README.md

-# Reducing the size of a Dataset
+# Dataset manipulation using MATLAB

 <!---